ArbiNazari/Regex/README.md

 - ] Ends bracket list.

 -  + Because its outside the brackets the Greedy quantifier is denoting that the previous bracket list characters, may occur one or more times.

 - ) Ends captured group.

-- \.
-Escape sequence denoting the character.
+- \.Escape sequence denoting the character.

 - ( Begins captured group.